Ayms/bitcoin-transactions/README.md

 <b>Bitcoin King</b> "BCK" - 47.52.28.49 - same use than the others - Height 499999

-<b>Bitcoin Pay</b> "BTP" - Unknown - Same as BCD except that you must multiply the numbers by 1000 - Height: 499345
+<b>Bitcoin Pay</b> "BTP" - http://exp.btceasypay.com/insight/tx/send - Same as BCD except that you must multiply the numbers by 1000 - Height: 499345 - Explorer: http://exp.btceasypay.com/insight/

 <b>Bitcoin Top</b> "BTT" - dnsseed.bitcointop.org - same use than the others - Height: 501118